MAKAYLAJ14/testTech/README.md

 A quiz with cypress implemented to allow for testing

 ## Installation
-Download the requisite files, use npm install to install dependencies and npm run build to build the js app.
+Download the starter code, use npm install to install dependencies and npm run build to build the js app.
 Then run npm start to boot the app up.

 ## Usage
 To implement testing to help speed up the coding pipeline